 3. Guided Imagery

 When you practice guided imagery or visualization, you conjure up a scene in which you feel calm — free of all fears and anxieties.
 It can be anything: a soothing place, experience, or scene that helps you relax and become more focused.
-This technique may be challenging for people who constantly experience intrusive thoughts or those who find it difficult to create mental images.

 There are several types of yoga or similar practices (tai chi or qigong) you can try depending on your needs.
 If you haven’t been active in a while, or are experiencing health issues, pain, or any disabling condition, make sure to consult your doctor before engaging in these exercises.

-5. Repetitive Prayer
+5. Repetitive prayer

 For this technique, you silently repeat a short prayer, mantra, or phrase that is meaningful to you.
 While doing so, try to focus on your breathing.
 This method is especially appealing and effective if spirituality is an important aspect of your life.